 - Cook, stirring occasionally until dark brown and crispy.

-- While that cook set a small sauce pot over medium heat.
+- While that cook set a small saucepot over low heat.

-- Melt the fat then the sunflower seed butter, stirring until smooth.
+- Melt the fat than the sunflower seed butter, stirring until smooth.

-- Add in the bone broth, sal, aminos and ground ginger, stir until well combined and simmering.
+- Add in the bone broth, salt, aminos and ground ginger, stir until well combined, and a dark tan.

-- Add in the lemon juice and stir until lightened and smooth again.
+- Remove from the heat and stir in the lemon juice and stir until it’s smooth again.

-- Mix in the green onion and remove from the heat.
+- Mix in the green onion.
+Set aside.

 - To assemble the bowls make a bed of baby spinach in 4 large bowls.
 Spoon ground beef into each of the bowls.
 Add in the broccoli florets and spoon the sauce over everything.
 Dig in!